juliusschulz/tweet-collector/README.md

 # tweet-collector
-A Python programm that collects tweets and store them in an SQL Database
+A Dockerized Data Pipeline that analyzes the sentiment of tweets.